chinmayarvind23/AIvaluate/design-plan.md

 - isRead: stores the status of whether the notification has been read by the receiver
 #### EnrolledIn
 ###### Purpose
-The EntrolledIn table stores data of students' course enrollment status.
+The EntrolledIn table stores data on students' course enrollment status.
 ###### Attributes
 - enrollmentId: a primary key that identifies each student's enrollment status
 - enrolledInCourseCode: a list of courses a student is currently enrolled in